-But sometimes these colors look too muddy, too muted, and I appear washed out or tired or--worse--dirty.
-My coloring is fair and soft with muted eyes, but the coloring in my cheeks and lips is clear, which is why so many SAs make mistakes with me, often pronouncing me an "Autumn" in the 4-season color categories (so wrong).
+But these colors often look too muddy, too muted, too warm, and I appear washed out or tired or--worse--dirty.
+My coloring is fair and soft with muted eyes, but the coloring in my cheeks and lips is clear, which is why so many sales associates make mistakes with me, often pronouncing me an "Autumn" in the 4-season color categories (so wrong).

 It was perfect timing, really, when Chanel introduced a red blush and the reviews started pouring in.
 I was a little taken aback by its intensity, but I was also inexplicably drawn to it, and I began to seriously consider it for myself as being, perhaps, the most realistic color.

 I have made plenty of expensive Chanel mistakes in the past, most of which ended up being too warm for my skin tone.
 Not wanting to buy another flop, I dipped my toe into the Red Sea by ordering what seemed to be an almost identical color: MAC Mineralize Blush in Love Thing, which is also a deeply-pigmented red blush with fine gold shimmer.